sjkp/Microsoft-teams-docs/teams/faq.md

 ﻿# Frequently asked questions

+Below are some of the most frequently asked questions concerning Microsoft Teams extensibility.

-## Custom tabs
+## Tabs

-**Q: Can I use custom tabs in a mobile Microsoft Teams app?**
+**Can I use custom tabs in a mobile Microsoft Teams app?**

-A: Currently, custom tabs are only supported in Microsoft Teams desktop and web applications.
+Currently, custom tabs are only supported in Microsoft Teams desktop and web applications.

-**Q: Can I use custom tabs in multiparty chats?**
+**Can I use custom tabs in multiparty chats?**

-A: Currently, custom tabs are only supported in channels and 1:1 chats.
+Currently, custom tabs are only supported in channels and 1:1 chats.

 ## Bots

+**Can I build a bot that works in Microsoft Teams channels?**

+No, at this time bots are only supported in 1:1 chats.

+**Do Microsoft Team bots support basic outgoing webhooks and slash command integrations?**

+Currently, no.

+**Can I access REST APIs to fetch user profile or conversation messages?**

+No, at this time we do not expose Microsoft Teams REST APIs for those operations.

+**Why can't I search for my Bot Framework bot in Skype Teams?**

+Currently, People search is not enabled to find bots written in the Bot Framework.

+**Can I access audio/video or add my bot to a call?**

+Currently we do not support audio/video or meetings scenarios for bots in Microsoft Teams.

 ## Connectors

+**Can I add an 'Connect to Office 365' button to my app?**

+Currently, we don't support this method of setting up and configuring an Office 365 Connector.